pablodecm/phd_thesis/src/103_chapter_3.md

 The shape of the likelihood function around the maximum likelihood estimator $\boldsymbol{\theta}_{\textrm{ML}}$ can be used to approximate confidence intervals.
-Using asymptotic theory developed Wilks [@wilks1938large], the $100(1-\alpha)\%$ confidence region for the parameter vector $\boldsymbol{\theta}$ can be determined using the following relation:
+Using asymptotic theory developed by Wilks [@wilks1938large], the $100(1-\alpha)\%$ confidence region for the parameter vector $\boldsymbol{\theta}$ can be determined using the following relation: